wrestling-with-johners/website-source/_posts/2020-02-05-Kille-Kross Officially Signs with WWE.markdown

 ![killer kross](/assets/posts/2020-02-05/kross.jpg){:class="restrict-width"}

-It was also confirmed last night that another Indy superstar, Timothey Thatcher has also signed with WWE.
+It was also confirmed last night that another Indy superstar, Timothey Thatcher has signed with WWE.

 ![killer kross](/assets/posts/2020-02-05/timothey.jpg){:class="restrict-width"}

 Thatcher is well-known for wrestling on the Indy circuit around the States and Europe, and is also renowned for being a former stable-mate of Walter and Marcel Barthell, as part of Ring Kampf in wXw in Germany.
 Similar to Kross, it is expected that Thatcher will join the Black & Gold brand within the next few weeks.

-Expect new ring names for both wrestlers when they both officially make their TV debuts.
+Expect new ring names for both wrestlers when they officially make their TV debuts.